 2.3 Functional and presentation currency

 These Unaudited Financial Statements are presented in Naira, which is the Company's functional currency.
-All financial information presented in Naira have been rounded to the nearest thousand.
+All financial information presented in Naira has been rounded to the nearest thousand ('000), unless otherwise stated.

 2.3.1 Foreign currency transactions